-Movie theaters are crucial cultural touchstones in the United States.
-From large chains to mid-size regional circuits to single-screen theaters, movie theaters are vital to American life.
-They are gathering places that not only entertain moviegoers, but also provide an important economic and social engine for their communities.
-Without the protections offered by the Decrees, the competitive marketplace for public performance rights enjoyed by movie theaters would likely evaporate, and the impact of new, unregulated performing rights organizations fees could force movie theaters into downsizing or closure.
+Our small 14 theatre circuit is located in downtowns across northern Illinois, they are gathering places that not only entertain moviegoers, but also provide an important economic and social engine for the communities we serve.
+Without the protections offered by the Decrees, the competitive marketplace for public performance rights enjoyed by movie theaters would likely evaporate, and the impact of new, unregulated performing rights organizations fees would force us to raise prices which could lead to downsizing or closure.

-Thank you for your consideration of my concerns.
+Please maintain the movie theater licensing exemption.
+Thank you for your consideration of my concern.